Introduction to Hypothesis Testing in R – Learn every concept from Scratch!

 - cov(x, y = NULL) – It determines covariance between x and y.
 If x is a matrix or data frame, one can omit y.

-- cov2cor(V) – It takes a covariance matrix V and calculates the correlations.
+- cov2cor(V) – It takes a covariance matrix V and calculates the correlation.

 - var(x, y = NULL) – It determines the variance of x.
-If x is a matrix or data frame or y is specified, It also determines the covariance.
+If x is a matrix or data frame and y is specified, it also determines the covariance.

-- alternative = “two.sided” – The default is for a two-sided test but the alternative hypothesis can be given as “two.sided”, “greater”, or “less” and abbreviations are
+- alternative = “two.sided” – The default is for a two-sided test but the alternative hypothesis can be given as “two.sided”, “greater”, or “less”.

 - level = 0.95 – If the method = “pearson” and n > 3, it will show the confidence intervals.
 This instruction sets the confidence level and defaults to 0.95.